cedardevs/onestop/docs/metadata-manager/v3/onestop-metadata-loading.md

 }
 ```

-Unsuccessful operations will return a response body with an error formatted as:
+Unsuccessful operations will return a response body with an error message formatted as:
 ```json
 {
   "errors": []